 Want to do some deep-dive detective work?
 Grab your snorkel and scuba gear and head to San Pedro Underwater Archaeological Preserve State Park.
 Part of a Spanish “treasure fleet,” the San Pedro was a 287-ton Dutch-built ship that sank during a hurricane in Hawk Channel nearly 300 years ago.

-Snorkel or scuba around the ship’s remaining ballast stones, replica cannons, and anchor.
+Snorkel or scuba around the ship’s remaining ballast stones, replica cannons, and anchors.
 Get a close-up view of the soft and hard corals that have proliferated on the ship’s remains.
 Enjoy entrancing glimpses of the multitudes of fish (over 65 species), invertebrates, and other forms of underwater sea life that have made this unique structure their home.